 Your Name Is The Hero.
 Not Your Photo.

 What you do want to stand out on the page is your name.
 This seems an obvious point.
-But I have seen plenty of CV and resumes where the applicant used a small heading for their name.
-If you are going to go big with any font and any styling (sometimes a dark background header with your name in white looks good, but don’t go too crazy) then make it your name.
-You want the reviewer to remember it AND when they go back through that pile of CVs the next time be able to easily find it.
+But I have seen plenty of CVs and resumes where the applicant used a small heading for their name.
+If you are going to go big with any font and any styling (sometimes a dark background header with your name in white looks good, but don’t go too crazy), then make it your name.
+You want the reviewer to remember it, AND when they go back through that pile of CVs the next time, be able to easily find it.

 Lots of Narrative Please!